spesmilo/electrum-docs/faq.rst

 wallet files.

-For this reason, it is not recommended to downgrade Electrum to an older version, once you have opened your wallet file with the new version.
+For this reason, it is not recommended to downgrade Electrum to an older version once you have opened your wallet file with the new version.
 The older version will not always be able to read the new wallet file.